ppy/osu-notification-server/README.md

 ### Connection limit

-Single process can handle over 3000 connections.
 Each process is known to be able to handle over 3000 connections.
-Make sure to increase file descriptor limit for the container process (`--ulimit nofile=10000` option in docker).
+Make sure to increase file descriptor limit for the container process (`--ulimit nofile=10000` option in docker) otherwise it won't be able to accept enough connections.

 ### Process monitoring